oktospeaker/ansible-mysql-server/README.md

 # ansible-mysql-server
-Deploy docker container with MySQL-server based on official mysql container (https://hub.docker.com/)
+Deploy docker container with MySQL-server based on official mysql container (https://hub.docker.com/).
+MySQL databases are stored in the host directory (host_dir variable) in this role .

 ## Role variables
 | Variable | Default value | Description |